SHARP: Shared State Reduction for Efficient Matching of Sequential Patterns: Design

 \code{PSD}($\rho$)[$i$] represents the pattern sharing degree: if $\rho$ is shared by \code{$P_i$}, \code{PSD}($\rho$)[$i$]$\ge$1, indicting that $\rho$'s computational overhead should be counted under $P_i$.
 The objective function, \code{$\sum\nolimits_{\rho \in \texttt{PM'(k)}} \Vec{\Delta}_{\mathbf{P}}^+(\rho)$}, is a vector of contributions for patterns in $\mathbf{P}$, with various or even conflicting utilities and therefore, different optimization goals. \ie multi-objective optimization. \looseness=-1

-The above problem is NP-hard~\cite{lust2012multiobjective,da2008core}.
-It is impractical to solve it, given the already overloaded pattern-matching engine with violated latency bounds.
-Therefore, we design an efficient implementation for \sys's state selector to approximate the solution (\S\ref{sec:appSelect}).
+The above problem is NP-hard via reduction from the multi-dimensional multi-objective knapsack problem~\cite{lust2012multiobjective,da2008core}, where each element corresponds to a partial match and the knapsack capacity corresponds to the computational overhead.
+It is impractical to solve it online in the already overloaded pattern-matching engine with violated latency bounds.
+Therefore, we design an efficient implementation for \sys's state selector to approximate the solution (\S\ref{sec:appSelect}). \looseness=-1